GELECHIINAE, GELECHIIDAE, GELECHIOIDEA

 The caterpillar eats the flesh of the leaves, leaving the skeleton of veins.

-The adult moth has brown forewings sometimes with pale 'V' patterns, and plain brown hindwings.
+The adult moth has pale brown forewings each with a pattern of dark diagonal lines.
+The hindwings are plain brown with long brown fringes.
 The species has several generations each year.

 The moth was originally from